InternetHealthReport/kafka-toolbox/peeringdb/producers/README.md

     netixlan {
         int id PK "netixlan_id in Kafka topic" int ix_id FK
-        string name "The name of the IX member" int asn "The ASN of the IX member" string ipaddr4 "IPv4 address of border router (can be None)" string ipaddr6 "IPv6 address of border router (can be None)"
+        string name "The name of the IX / peering LAN" int asn "The ASN of the IX member" string ipaddr4 "IPv4 address of border router (can be None)" string ipaddr6 "IPv6 address of border router (can be None)"